thinktecture/relayserver/docs/configuration.md

       // when there is no connector connected for the requested tenant.
 Otherwise the
       // request will time out a bit later.
       "RequireActiveConnection": false,

+      // Enable automatic tenant creation, Boolean, defaults to false
+      // When enabled, a tenant will be automatically created if a connector connects
+      // for the first time and the tenant was not found, yet.
+      "EnableAutomaticTenantCreation": false,
   }
 }
 ```